VLtim43/BinaryCRUD/README.md

 1. Navigate to **Order** → **Create** tab
 2. Select items from the dropdown and click **Add**
-3. Adjust quantities as needed
+3. Adjust quantities as needed (each item shows unit price and total)
+4. View the cart total at the top
-4. Click **Submit Order** when ready
+5. Click **Submit Order** when ready

 **Reading Orders:**